shriharry/ArtForEveryone/readme.md

   - index.js - (It's main file which import all above configurations and then configures it while creating express server)

 # Trade offs
-- User can share the URL with whoever they want.
+- Missing feature - User can share the URL with whoever they want.
 (Just realized that I have missed this point; but it's definitely possible and can be worked.)
 - Missing Unit tests (I would like to have unit tests to ensure that there is good amount of good coverage.)
+- More features (Record Drawing, More brushes) are missing.
+- Could have been better in mobiles.

 # Usage